 3 Sustainable Marketing Strategies To Create Long-Term Profitability

 Too frequently businesses miss one of the most reliable sources of profit – their current customers.
-Interestingly, the possibility of selling to an existing customer is between 60% and 70%, compared to between 5% and 20% for successfully winning a new prospect.
+Many brokers make their revenue primarily from transactions with an expectation of earning roughly the spread, on average over time.
+A valuable client is one who actively and regularly transacts, regardless of their ultimate P&L. Clients are expensive to obtain, the possibility of selling to an existing customer is between 60% and 70%, compared to between 5% and 20% for successfully winning a new prospect.
 Additionally, existing customers are most cost-effective to ongoingly market to - it costs three times as much to win a new customer as it does to retain an old one.

 However, in a growth-driven society many businesses, especially in the FX industry, often concentrate on the new: new markets, clients, services.